 $ bitbake imx-image-multimedia $ cd /build/imx8/bld-wayland/tmp/work/imx8mqevk-poky-linux/imx-image-multimedia/1.0-r0/rootfs $ find . -name autoconf ./usr/bin/autoconf ./usr/share/autoconf ./usr/share/autoconf/autoconf $ find . -name gcc ./usr/bin/gcc ./usr/lib/gcc ./usr/libexec/gcc

 Let's also take a look at the updated manifest after updating the package-index:

 $ bitbake package-index $ cd /build/imx8/bld-wayland/tmp/deploy/images/imx8mqevk/ grep autoconf grep autoconf imx-image-multimedia-imx8mqevk.manifest autoconf aarch64 2.69 $ grep cmake imx-image-multimedia-imx8mqevk.manifest

 As you can see above, cmake isn't included in the SDK, so let's add it by using dnf as described above:

 # dnf makecache # dnf install cmake ...
 Installed: cmake-3.15.3-r0.aarch64 Complete!
 Cleaning up. # cmake --version cmake version 3.15.3 CMake suite maintained and supported by Kitware (kitware.com/cmake).

-Obviously, creating customizations to an SD Card partition that will be later over written doesn't make much sense.
-We will want to move our rootfs off of the SD Card (i.e., use an NFS mount)
+Obviously, creating customizations to an SD Card partition that will be later overwritten might not be what we want.
+We may want to move our rootfs off of the SD Card (i.e., use an NFS mount)